The Glasgow University Architecture is not to be missed while visiting the city.

 The University Chapel was completed in 1929.

-Architecture of the Glasgow University from outside
+Architecture of the Glasgow University - outside views and tower

 The facade of the Gilbert Scott building is very striking, especially with the height of the central tower.